wsmoak/wsmoak.github.io/_posts/2015-10-24-connect-four-elixir-part-2.md

   end
 {% endhighlight %}

-`# 1`: Here we see the state held in the Game being updated -- this is handled for us by the GenServer.
+`# 1`: Here we see the state held in the Game being updated.
 We'll keep track of the player who moved last, so that later we can do some error handling if the same player tries to move twice in a row.

 `# 2`: Here we see the `:ok` that we matched on in the `move/2` function.